-Whether you’re on the lookout for a tax-efficient share dealing account to complement a cash ISA or you’re scouring the web for the cheapest investment platform out there, we’ve got you.
+Whether you're on the lookout for an investment ISA (also known as a stocks and shares ISA) to complement your cash ISA, or you're just scouring the web for the cheapest investment platform out there, we've got you.

-So, grab a coffee, sit back and find out which ISA is best for you.
+So, grab a coffee, sit back and find out which ISA is best for your individual circumstances.

 How to compare stocks and shares ISA providers